KalebWeaver/support-ticket-app/README.md

 - RTK Query to handle Caching and automatic rehydration of data sent to and from backend server
 - Protected page routes to prevent un-authenticated users from viewing sensitive data.
 (This includes both users that are logged in and are not from viewing tickets)
 - Role based handling of data.
 (Admins can view all tickets from everyone, while users can only see their own).
 - Basic messaging system to let users talk in depth about issues with admin.
+- Tickets automatically sort by Role/User then by priority. ('In Progress' > 'Open' > 'Closed')

 ## Packages
 - React